phuslu/lru/README.md

 ### Throughput benchmarks

+*Disclaimer: This have been testing on the busy GitHub runners with 8 vCPUs and the results may be very different from your real environment. see https://github.com/phuslu/lru/issues/14*

 A Performance result as below.
 Check github [benchmark][benchmark] action for more results and details.
 <details>
   <summary>go1.22 benchmark on keysize=16, itemsize=1000000, cachesize=50%, concurrency=8</summary>